Etienne357/POLA-02_Analysis/README.md

 ## Analysis on the Extreme Energy Events (EEE)  data

 - You can download the data from the website https://iatw.cnaf.infn.it/eee/monitor/dqmreport2/POLA-02/?C=M;O=D
 - You will be prompted for a username and password.
-Please ask Farid or Eirik.
+Please consult Farid or Eirik.
 - As a start, you can download one daily data set and play with it.
+- The data files are in .csv or .root format which can be read using pandas in jupyter notebook.
+The .root format is easier to download since all the summary (Trending, Header and Weather) files are embedded into one root file as different trees (ROOT terminology).
+On the other hand, for each data set, there are three csv files to be downloaded separately.
+Details on how to read the root and csv files are given in the "Analysis_example" folder.
-- To download all the data from the beginning (since the detector started to run), run the "download_all.py" on your terminal and choose your favorite destination folder to store the data.
+- To download all the data in .root format from the beginning (since the detector started to run), run the "download_all.py" on your terminal and choose your favorite destination folder to store the data.
-- The data files are in .csv format which can be read for example in Excel but we will use pandas in jupyter notebook for the actual analysis.
-- There are three different types of data files which end with "summary_Trending.csv", "summary_Header.csv" and "summary_Weather.csv".
-Details on the different physical variables recorded by the detector will be available later.
 - In the folder "Analysis_Example" you will find an example notebook which contains some plots.
+- Details on the different physical variables recorded by the detector will be available soon.